Rundiz/bootstrap3/README.md

 Recommend to use Docker to run Node package commands (`npm run ..`).

 1. Install [Docker](https://www.docker.com/).
-2. From the root `/bootstrap` directory, run command `docker build -t mynode:latest .` to install **Dockerfile**.
-(If you already did from step Running documentation locally then you can skip this step.)
+2. From the root `/bootstrap` directory, run the command `docker build -t mynode:latest .` to install **Dockerfile**.
+(If you already did from step Running documentation locally, then you can skip this step.)
 3. Run commands `docker volume create docker_node_modules`, `docker volume create docker_ruby_bundle` to create volumes.
 (If some volume is already created then you can skip it.)
-4. Run command `docker run --rm -it -v "%CD%:/app" -v docker_node_modules:/app/node_modules -w /app mynode:latest npm ci` to clean install Node packages once.
+4. Run the command `docker run --rm -it -v "%CD%:/app" -v docker_node_modules:/app/node_modules -w /app mynode:latest npm ci` to clean install Node packages once.
 You may replace `%CD%` to `$PWD` on Linux.
-5. Run command `docker run --rm -it -v "%CD%:/app" -v docker_ruby_bundle:/bundle -w /app mynode:latest bundle install` to install Ruby gems once.
-(If you already did from step Running documentation locally then you can skip this step.)
+5. Run the command `docker run --rm -it -v "%CD%:/app" -v docker_ruby_bundle:/bundle -w /app mynode:latest bundle install` to install Ruby gems once.
+(If you already did from the step Running documentation locally, then you can skip this step.)
-6. And then you can run command in package.json `scripts`.
+6. And then you can run the command in package.json `scripts`.
 For example: `docker run --rm -it -v "%CD%:/app" -v docker_node_modules:/app/node_modules -v docker_ruby_bundle:/bundle -w /app mynode:latest npm run release`.

 #### To watch .less file change or compile files

-After you completed install step 1 to 5 above, you can use following commands.
+After you have completed installation steps 1 to 5 above, you can use the following commands.

-* Run command `docker run --rm -it -v "%CD%:/app" -v docker_node_modules:/app/node_modules -v docker_ruby_bundle:/bundle -w /app mynode:latest node_modules/grunt/bin/grunt watch:less` to watch .less file change.
+* Run the command `docker run --rm -it -v "%CD%:/app" -v docker_node_modules:/app/node_modules -v docker_ruby_bundle:/bundle -w /app mynode:latest node_modules/grunt/bin/grunt watch:less` to watch .less file change.
 You need to use this command to work with **Running documentation locally** live reload.
-* Run command `docker run --rm -it -v "%CD%:/app" -v docker_node_modules:/app/node_modules -v docker_ruby_bundle:/bundle -w /app mynode:latest node_modules/grunt/bin/grunt dist-css` to build CSS files.
+* Run the command `docker run --rm -it -v "%CD%:/app" -v docker_node_modules:/app/node_modules -v docker_ruby_bundle:/bundle -w /app mynode:latest node_modules/grunt/bin/grunt dist-css` to build CSS files.
-* Run command `docker run --rm -it -v "%CD%:/app" -v docker_node_modules:/app/node_modules -v docker_ruby_bundle:/bundle -w /app mynode:latest node_modules/grunt/bin/grunt dist` to build full distribution task files (CSS, JS).
+* Run the command `docker run --rm -it -v "%CD%:/app" -v docker_node_modules:/app/node_modules -v docker_ruby_bundle:/bundle -w /app mynode:latest node_modules/grunt/bin/grunt dist` to build full distribution task files (CSS, JS).

 #### Before commit, publish

-* Run package.json `change-version` if need.
+* Run package.json `change-version` if needed.
-* Run package.json `test` if need.
+* Run package.json `test` if needed.
-* Run package.json `release` to rebuild assets, generate release zip, update hash.
+* Run package.json `release` to rebuild assets, generate release zip, update the hash.
 * Then run `git add ...` and `git commit ...`.